 Trackman Up customerI save so much time because the CSO service

 A Rails Content Security Policy (CSP) is a great way to reduce or completely remove Cross Site Scripting (XSS) vulnerabilities.

 This helps you create a system to keep up with Rails web app security even in busy times.
 Full guide.

 A set of mini habits every workday to achieve a little progress in all the different aspects of security.

 The bestseller for the last 10 years: A security check targeted at Rails applications.
-The outcome is a color-coded report with findings and countermeasures.
-In this manual code audit, I'll usually find at least 2 high-priority vulnerabilities.
+The outcome is an actionable report with findings and how to fix them.
+This manual Rails security audit usually reveals 2 high-priority vulnerabilities.
 90% of these were not found by automatic test tools.
-More information

 A monthly service that adapts your Rails application security to the future by focusing on the long-term success of the app and your dev team.
 More information

 The little sister of Trackman Up.
 This is a one-off step-by-step strategy guide to level up all facets of security yourself.
 It includes a short audit of your application to find quick wins.
 E-mail me for more information.

 The complete Rails guide to developing a security strategy for busy lead architects.
 Get it here